Prashant-JT/My-Blockchain-Book/_posts/2021-06-29-introduction.md

 ![](/My-Blockchain-Book/images/Block-header.PNG "Header of information")

 This is the genesis block.
 Satoshi Nakamoto initiated the Bitcoin Blockchain with one transaction of 50 BTC.
-The data the Blockchain creation is January third, 2009.
+The data of the Blockchain creation is January 3rd, 2009.
 There was no previous block so the *Previous Block* field is all zeros.
 It also list a block reward or minus fees of 50 BTC.
 We'll discuss minus reward in a later blog.

 ![](/My-Blockchain-Book/images/Block-transaction.PNG "Set of valid transaction")